socraticDevBlog/eng_blog/src/pages/posts/093-founder-mode.md

 Following up on a
-recent Brian Chesky's talk he challenges the idea that start-ups should be handed over professional managers when they reach a certain stage of maturity
+recent Brian Chesky's talk he challenges the idea that start-ups should be handed over to professional managers when they reach a certain stage of maturity

 > The theme of Brian's talk was that the conventional wisdom about how to run
 > larger companies is mistaken.
 As Airbnb grew, > well-meaning people advised